flash-oss/allserver/README.md

 - Run your HTTP server as gRPC with a single line change (almost).
 - Serve same logic via HTTP and gRPC (or more) simultaneously in the same node.js process.
 - Deploy and run your HTTP server on AWS Lambda with no code changes.
-- Use Redis-baked job queue [BullMQ](https://docs.bullmq.io) to call remote procedures reliably.
+- Use Redis-backed job queue [BullMQ](https://docs.bullmq.io) to call remote procedures reliably.
 - And moar!

 Superpowers the `AllserverClient` gives you: